Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 images saved.
-I remember giving a CD-ROM containing São Jorge 0.0.3 to an italian friend --- which was at the time studying as an exchange student --- at the beginning of my 1st year of High School (somewhere between March 2020) so it *may* still exists in some place.
+I remember giving a CD-ROM containing São Jorge 0.0.3 to an italian friend --- which was at the time studying as an exchange student --- at the beginning of my 1st year of High School (somewhere between February March 2020) so it *may* still exists in some place.

 #### Morimoto Said Release It Out!
 <figure markdown>